What's compelling to me is when I actually forget I'm watching a demo reel, and that I'm just being entertained.

 In some instances, studios and clients might ask to see how you go about creating your work.
 They might want to see that you have mastered the basics or that you are using techniques that they can work with.

-CG Spectrum offers specialized beginner and advanced online courses in Animation, VFX, 3D Modeling, Digital Painting and Game Design.
+Enroll at CG Spectrum!
+Our school offers specialized beginner and advanced online courses in Animation, VFX, 3D Modeling, Digital Painting and Game Design.
 Build the job skills and technical expertise needed to succeed in the film and games industry, and fill your demo reel or portfolio with original work as you learn!